channeldorg/channeld-ue-demos/README.md

   - Use `Mouse Wheel` to zoom in/out the camera
 - TestPhysics: physics replication test map.
   - Have the same controls as TestReplication
+- TestAssetReplication: physics replication test map.
+  - Have the same controls as TestReplication
+  - Move onto the texts to trigger events
 - TestMultiServer: multi server test map.
 Used for testing player switching and replication between offline level (TestMultiServer_SinglePlayer) and multiple online levels.
   - Press `Enter` to display the available online levels
   - Press `1-3` to enter the corresponding online level.
 If already in the coresspoding online levels, press again to return to offline level.